Jane Fawcett: Singing career

 Hughes' service at Bletchley ended in May 1945.
 After the war ended, she married Edward Fawcett, took his surname, and trained at the Royal Academy of Music.
 From the end of the war to the early 1960s, she had a 15-year career as an opera singer.
 She performed Scylla in Jean-Marie Leclair's Scylla et Glaucus and the Sorceress in Henry Purcell's Dido and Aeneas.
 She also performed as a solo recital singer.

 Architectural preservation

-In 1963 Fawcett took an executive position with the Victorian Society, founded in 1957 as a heritage preservation organisation dedicated to preserving Victorian architecture and works.
-As its secretary, she was effectively the chief executive, working closely with the director, Sir Nikolaus Pevsner, to save many buildings from demolition.
+In 1963 Fawcett took an executive position with The Victorian Society, founded in 1957 as a heritage preservation organisation dedicated to preserving Victorian architecture and works.
+As its secretary, she was effectively the chief executive, working closely with the director, Sir Nikolaus Pevsner.

 She was dubbed "the furious Mrs Fawcett" for her role in fighting with British Rail to preserve historic railway stations, and was instrumental in the 1967 preservation of St Pancras station in London and the gothic Midland Grand Hotel.
 She also worked to save much of London's Whitehall from destruction.

 Her husband joined her in historic preservation work in 1965, joining first the Garden History Society, and then, in 1969, the National Trust in full-time work.

 In 1976 Jane Fawcett was appointed MBE and stepped down from active leadership.

 In later years she taught preservation at the Architectural Association School of Architecture.